 Nancy Alder is a mom, a yoga teacher, an ease seeker, a truth teller and a writer of words.

-Nancy Alder is a mom, yoga teacher and writer based in Connecticut.
+Nancy Alder is a mom, yoga teacher and writer.
 She teaches yogis to find their wings with ease through anatomy, acceptance and humor whether instructing arm balances or Savasana.
 She is known for making the esoteric approachable for all through intelligent sequencing and language.
 Her blog, Flying Yogini, introduced many readers to the empathetic truths and funny tales which also narrate her classes.

 Nancy is trained in many styles of yoga ranging from vinyasa to yin and blends all of those influences creatively in her classes which are never the same.
 Her emphasis on Sangha, or community, shows in the way the yogis on her retreats and in her classes become a family.
 She is 500H trained, and teaches a blend of Buddhism with Forrest, Hatha, and Vinyasa yoga.
 Her personal practice is about living an eight limbed life; yoga 24/7.